2025 Agenda

 Women in STEM: Paving the way for innovation in healthcare

 Women can gain more control over their health by utilising digital technologies.
-By facilitating easy access to information, support, and healthcare services in a safe and private manner, digital solutions can help women increase their autonomy and decision-making concerning their own health and well-being, as well as that of their children.
+By facilitating easy access to information, support, and health-care services in a safe and private manner, digital solutions can help women increase their autonomy and decision-making concerning their own health and well-being.
 Whilst technology is helping us make rapid advancements in healthcare, there’s still a low number of women in leadership roles at technology companies.
 Fewer women in leadership positions make it less likely for women’s healthcare causes to get championed.
+The future of women’s health relies not only on technological advancements but also on well-designed, inclusive, and patient-centred care.

 This panel will discuss: